-A frequent concert performer, Celine has become familiar to international audiences thanks to her collaboration with world-renowned tenors José Carreras, Roberto Alagna and Joseph Calleja.
-Together with Carreras, Celine has graced stages in Rotterdam, Linköping, Malmö, Stuttgart, Frankfurt, Munich, Tecklenburg, Berlin, Nürnberg, Hamburg, Zagreb, Zadar and Ljubljana.
-Her musical partnership with Roberto Alagna has seen her in concert in Russia’s two major artistic centers; Tchaikovsky Hall, Moscow and at the famous Mikhailovsky (Mussorgsky) Theater, St Petersburg while her performances with Joseph Calleja have brought her to Istanbul.
-Celine has also performed with many prestigious classical musicians including percussionist Evelyn Glennie and cellist Steven Doane.
+A frequent concert performer, Celine has become familiar to international audiences thanks to her collaborations with world-renowned tenors José Carreras, Roberto Alagna and Joseph Calleja.
+Together with Carreras, Celine has graced stages in throughout Europe.
+Her musical partnership with Roberto Alagna has seen her in concert in Russia’s two major artistic centers; Tchaikovsky Hall, Moscow and at the Mikhailovsky (Mussorgsky) Theater, St Petersburg.
+Recent noteworthy engagements brought her back to Carnegie Hall, The International Eucharistic Congress and to the National Centre of Performing Arts in Beijing where her concert was broadcast to 400 million people.

-Celine has a Masters in Music from the Royal Irish Academy of Music where she studied with Dr. Veronica Dunne and Dearbhla Brosnan, receiving the RIAM award for outstanding achievement.
-Celine also has an honours Music Degree from the DIT Conservatory of Music and Drama where she studied with Edith Forrest, Trudi Carberry and Deborah Kelleher, and was awarded the college Gold Medal for excellence.
-She has received coaching at the National Opera Studio of London and studied with Christa Ludwig and Kristin Okerlund at the Vienna Staatsoper.
+Celine received her Masters in Music from the Royal Irish Academy of Music in 2007, also receiving the RIAM award for outstanding achievement.
+In addition she has an honours Music Degree from the Conservatory of Music and Drama, Dublin, where she was awarded the college Gold Medal for excellence.
+She has received coaching at the National Opera Studio of London and studied with Christa Ludwig at the Vienna Staatsoper.
 In 2007 Celine was awarded the First Prize and Gold Medal at the Maria Callas Grand Prix, Athens.
 Other awards include the Margaret Burke-Sheridan Gold Medal in 2009 for her contribution to the Arts, the William Young Prize at the Veronica Dunne International Singing Competition, Dublin 2007 and the ‘Brabants Dagblad Press Prize’ at the IVC International Singing Competition in s’Hertogenbosch, The Netherlands.